LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 3. **Has Virtual machine Pool:** A pool of unique virtual machine profiles can be created, to be issued to individual users.
 A single pool member will never be used by two different users simultaneously.
 This is useful for to ensure that a machine or set of machines is unique in the world at any given point in time. **If your virtual machine will be identical for all users, you do not need a pool.** It is important to note that you can only have as many concurrent users as you have pool members.
 This can greatly reduce the scalability of the lab, so ensure you create a sufficient pool depth to accommodate the peak number of anticipated concurrent users.

+4. After a virtual machine profile has been added, the following options are available:

+    ### Hyper-V

+    - **Visible to Student**: Allows the student to view and select the virtual machine from the resources tab.

+    - **Default Selection**: Sets the VM to be the default VM selected in the lab.
+This is the VM that will display when the lab is launched.

+    - **Connect to terminal**: Hides the desktop UI and allows the VM to be connected to via a terminal.
+For more information, read [Terminal Access](../../lod/terminal-access.md).

+    - **Start Automatically**: Enables the VM to start automatically when the lab is launched.

+        - **Startup Delay**: Enter that amount of delay for the VM to start, measured in seconds.

+    - **Wait for heartbeat before displaying to user**: When this is enabled, the lab client will not display the lab to the user until the virtual machine reports a heartbeat to the virtualization platform.
+This is useful if you want to prevent the user from accessing the lab before critical machines are up and running.

+        Note: this feature requires the VM to have Hyper-V integration services installed on Hyper-V VMs, and VMTools installed on a vSphere VM.
+Windows operating systems starting with WIndows 10 and Server 2016 have Hyper-V integration services installed by default.
+Other operting systems require them to be installed.
+For more information, please see the [Hyper-V Integration Services Documentation](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/integration-services).

+    - **Synchronize system time with host**: synchronizes the VM system time with the time on the host that the VM is running on.

+    - **Set initial system time** (available on vSphere only): Allows you to set the date and time that the VM will launch at.
+This can be used in conjuction with _Synchronize system time with host_ to freeze the date and time.

+    - **Allow user to revert to initial state**: Allows the user to revert to the initial state that the lab was lanched at.
+The user can roll back the VM no matter what has been done in the lab instance.
+This option is found in the Commands menu (lightning bolt icon) in the lab.

+    - **Make lab instance data available instide virtual machine**:

+    - **Resume Order**: Used when resuming from save and launching from a start state.

+    - **Resume Delay**: the amount of delay for the VM to start, after resuming a saved lab.

+    - **Floppy Drive**: If removeable media is added to the lab profile, select floppy media in the drop-down to have that media loaded when the VM starts.

+    - **DVD Drive**: If removeable media is added to the lab profile, select DVD media in the drop-down to have that media loaded when the VM starts.

+    - **Network Adapter**: If a network has been configured in the Networks tab of the lab profile, select the network that will be available to the VM in the lab.

+        - **Visible to student**: Checking this box allows the network to be visible to the student.
+If this box is not checked, the network will not be visible to the student in the lab.

 ## Removable Media

 1. **Add Removable Media:** Click to add removable Media to the lab profile.
 The removable media must already be created to add it to the lab profile using this button.